Austen | Retired | Leather Tabs

 - Simple sleek design for style and functionality

-Note: The 'Bible' set comes on 66 medium tabs.
+- 'Bible' set comes with 66 medium tabs.

 Inventory & Shipping

-- Please Allow 7 -10 buisness days for shipment
+- Please allow 7 -10 business days for shipment

 - Available only while supplies last

-Order notes are general requests and while we always read them and take them into consideration, we simply cannot guarantee specific leather variation.
+Order notes are general requests and while we always take them into consideration, we cannot guarantee specific leather variation.
 Thank you for understanding!